JeffDeCola/my-vagrant-boxes/README.md

 ## USE VAGRANT BOXES - FOR DOCKER

-I mean, I get it, but I would just make a docker image with a docker file and have people use that.
-Not a huge fan of this.
+I'm not sure I'm sold on this since I could just easily make a docker image using a Dockerfile.
+So I'm not sure I see the real benefit of doing this.
+But here it is anyway.

 ### ubuntu-1804-docker-container